-Expenditure on travel or subsistence, whether it is through use of a purchase card or through own expenses claim, must follow the Travel and Subsistence policy.
+Expenditure on travel or subsistence, whether it is through use of a purchase card or through own expenses claim, must be approved by Trust SLT or HoS.

 11b.
 OPERATION OF LOCAL BANK ACCOUNT

 When the school operates its own bank account the school must implement these controls: